farhan0167/farhan0167/README.md

 • I'm a software engineer with a masters in computer engineering 🎓

-• I'm interested in topics such as AI/ML, Data Science and Systems Engineering 🌟
+• I'm interested in topics such as AI/ML, Data Science and Cloud Engineering 🌟

-To view my current portfolio, please visit [the following website](https://www.portfolio.ahmadfarhanishraq.com)